José Clemente Orozco

 José Clemente Orozco (November 23, 1883 – September 7, 1949) was a Mexican caricaturist and painter, who specialized in political murals that established the Mexican Mural Renaissance together with murals by Diego Rivera, David Alfaro Siqueiros, and others.
 Orozco was the most complex of the Mexican muralists, fond of the theme of human suffering, but less realistic and more fascinated by machines than Rivera.
 Mostly influenced by Symbolism, he was also a genre painter and lithographer.
-Between 1922 and 1948, Orozco painted murals in Mexico City, Orizaba, Claremont, California, New York City, Hanover, New Hampshire, Guadalajara, Jalisco, and Jiquilpan, Michoacán.
-His drawings and paintings are exhibited by the Carrillo Gil Museum in Mexico City, and the Orozco Workshop-Museum in Guadalajara.
-Orozco was known for being a politically committed artist, and he promoted the political causes of peasants and workers.
+Between 1922 and 1948, Orozco painted murals in Mexico City; Orizaba; Claremont, California; New York City; Hanover, New Hampshire; Guadalajara, Jalisco; and Jiquilpan, Michoacán.

 Life

 José Clemente Orozco was born in 1883 in Zapotlán el Grande (now Ciudad Guzmán), Jalisco to Rosa de Flores Orozco.
 He was the oldest of his siblings.
 In 1890 Orozco became interested in art after moving to Mexico City.
 He married Margarita Valladares, and had three children.
 At the age of 21, Orozco lost his left hand while working with gunpowder to make fireworks.

 The satirical illustrator José Guadalupe Posada, whose engravings about Mexican culture and politics challenged Mexicans to think differently about post-revolutionary Mexico, worked in full view of the public in shop windows located on the way Orozco went to school.
-In his autobiography, Orozco confesses, "I would stop [on my way to and from school] and spend a few enchanted minutes in watching [Posada]… This was the push that first set my imagination in motion and impelled me to cover paper with my earliest little figures; this was my awakening to the existence of the art of painting."
+In his autobiography, Orozco confesses, "I would stop [on my way to and from school] and spend a few enchanted minutes in watching [Posada]...
+This was the push that first set my imagination in motion and impelled me to cover paper with my earliest little figures; this was my awakening to the existence of the art of painting."
 He goes on to say that watching Posada's engraving decorated gave him his introduction to the use of color.
-After attending school for Agriculture and Architecture, Orozco studied art at the Academy of San Carlos in 1906-1914.
+After attending school for Agriculture and Architecture, Orozco studied art at the Academy of San Carlos in 1906–1914.
 Orozco participated at the 1911 student's strike along with fellow student and future muralist David Alfaro Siqueiros.
 He worked as an illustrator for Mexico City newspapers, and directly as an illustrator for one of the Constitutionalist armies overseen by "First Chief" Venustiano Carranza.
 One of the greatest influences on Orozco in his adult years was Dr. Atl's view on Symbolism.
-In 1914, Orozco followed Dr. Atl to Orizaba when the competing armies whereabout to enter the city.
+In 1914, Orozco followed Dr. Atl to Orizaba when the competing armies were about to enter the city.
 When the revolutionary factions split in 1914 after Victoriano Huerta was ousted, Orozco supported Carranza and General Álvaro Obregón against Pancho Villa and Emiliano Zapata.
 The violence he witnessed profoundly affected his life and art.
 "The world was torn apart around us", he wrote in his autobiography.
 "Troop convoys passed on their way to slaughter.
 Trains were blown up."